 You can download TraffickCam for iOS and Android.
 Getting started takes seconds, and taking a few photos whenever you’re in a hotel can make a meaningful difference for law enforcement in the fight against trafficking.

 Sex trafficking isn’t always far away.
-It happens around the world, but that also means it can take place in our own cities, towns, and neighborhoods, so learning to spot the warning signs can help you identify victims and report them to law enforcement—just look at this story about a flight attendant helping a victim of trafficking, or an Uber driver who recognized the signs and reported trafficking to police.
-Because they listened to and observed what was going on around them, two lives were saved.
-How cool is that?
+It happens around the world, but that also means it can take place in our own cities, towns, and neighborhoods, so learning to spot the warning signs can help you identify victims and report them to law enforcement—just look at this story about a flight attendant helping a victim of trafficking, or this taxi driver who saved a pregnant woman from being exploited, or an Uber driver who recognized the signs and reported trafficking to police.
+Because they listened to and observed what was going on around them, lives were saved.

 Click here to learn more about how to report trafficking if you think you see something suspicious.